PowerShell/PowerShell-RFC/Draft-Accepted/RFCXXXX-Command-Shell-Integration.md

 can affect the behavior of child processes.

 JSON output can optionally include a `$typeNames` member which is an array of strings that indicate the type hierarchy of the object.
-PowerShell would use this as the same as the `TypeNames` member of a PSObject for formatting.
+PowerShell would convert this to the PSObject `TypeNames` member for formatting.
 Future enhancement would support a JSON defined formatting schema that could be used by other shells.

-Users may want to selectively disable structured output for a tool.
+Users may want to selectively disable structured output for a tool for a session or for a specific command use.
-How this is done is shell specific.
 For PowerShell, a user could set the environment variable `COMMAND_SHELL_STRUCTURED_OUTPUT` to `none` to disable structured output for all tools and remove that environment variable to re-enable it.

+Alternatively, if the users uses `Start-Process -Environment @{COMMAND_SHELL_STRUCTURED_OUTPUT='none'}` that would override PowerShell from setting the environment variable for the process.

 ### Tab Completion Registration